 The process improvements resulted in improved projected gold recovery and increased estimated gold production at Mt Todd, Vista Gold said.

-According to the PFS, a 50,000 t/d operation at Mt Todd could see the operation produce 413,400 oz of gold over the life over the 13-year mine life at average all-in sustaining costs of $746/oz.
+According to the PFS, a 50,000 t/d operation at Mt Todd could see the operation produce 413,400 oz/y of gold over the 13-year mine life at average all-in sustaining costs of $746/oz.